-The authorization will automatically end no later than the due date (without regard to extensions) for filing the partnership's 2016 tax return.
-If the partnership wants to expand the paid preparer's authorization, go to ftb.ca.gov and search for poa.
+The authorization will automatically end no later than the due date (without regard to extensions) for filing the partnership's 2023 tax return.
+If the partnership wants to expand the paid preparer's authorization, go to ftb.ca.gov/poa.
 If the partnership wants to revoke the authorization before it ends, notify the FTB in writing or call 800.852.5711.